-- Teaching assessments are on-going and take different forms, including but not limited to, classroom questioning, triangle marking assessments against particular learning objectives, annotations on teachers' planning, self-assessment against the learning objective and peer assessment. - Teacher assessments are shared with pupils both verbally and through the marking of their work. - Verbal feedback from support staff. - Observations are recorded on the Target Tracker alongside photographic evidence.
+- Teaching assessments are on-going and take different forms, including but not limited to, classroom questioning, triangle marking (and "square" marking for PSED and Phonics in EYFS) assessments against particular learning objectives, annotations on teachers' planning, self-assessment against the learning objective and peer assessment. - Teacher assessments are shared with pupils both verbally and through the marking of their work. - Verbal feedback from support staff. - Observations are recorded on the Sonar and photographic evidence is recorded on Seesaw.